timescale/docs/timescaledb/overview/core-concepts/hypertables-and-chunks-benefits.md

 <!-- TODO: insert index and chunks diagram -->

 Even with multiple local indexes, TimescaleDB can still ensure global uniqueness for keys.
-It enforces one important constraint: any key that requires uniqueness, such as a `PRIMARY KEY`, must include all columns that are used for data partitioning.
+It enforces an important constraint: any key that requires uniqueness, such as a `PRIMARY KEY`, must include all columns that are used for data partitioning.

-In other words, because data is partitioned between chunks based on timestamp, the unique key must include the timestamp.
+In other words, because data is partitioned between chunks based on time value, the unique key must include the time value.
 When data is inserted, TimescaleDB identifies the corresponding time chunk and checks for uniqueness within that chunk.
-Because no other chunk can contain that timestamp, uniqueness within the chunk implies global uniqueness.
+Because no other chunk can contain that time value, uniqueness within the chunk implies global uniqueness.

 If another column is used for partitioning, the same logic applies.
 The column